Newton Wallop, 6th Earl of Portsmouth: Background and education

 Lymington was born in Hurstbourne Priors, Hampshire, the eldest son of Isaac Wallop, 5th Earl of Portsmouth, and his wife Lady Eveline Alicia Juliana Herbert, daughter of Henry Herbert, 3rd Earl of Carnarvon.
 He was educated at Eton College and from 1876 to 1879 at Balliol College, Oxford, where he was President of the Oxford Union.

 Political career

-Lymington was elected Member of Parliament (MP) for Barnstaple at a by-election in February 1880, a seat he held until 1885 when representation was reduced to one member under the Redistribution of Seats Act 1885.
+Lymington was elected Member of Parliament (MP) for Barnstaple at a by-election in February 1880, a seat he held until 1885, when representation was reduced to one member under the Redistribution of Seats Act 1885.
 At the 1885 general election, he was elected MP for South Molton and held the seat until 1891.

 In the latter year he succeeded his father in the earldom and took his seat in the House of Lords.
-From 1905 to 1908 Lord Portsmouth served as Under-Secretary of State for War in the Liberal administration of Sir Henry Campbell-Bannerman.
+From 1905 to 1908, Lord Portsmouth served as Under-Secretary of State for War in the Liberal administration of Sir Henry Campbell-Bannerman.

 Lord Portsmouth was also a Justice of the Peace for Hampshire and Devon and a Deputy Lieutenant.
+A passionate Protestant he chaired the United Protestant Demonstration in London on 29 January 1900 which resolved “to uphold and maintain the Protestantism of the nation and to demand the suppression of the Mass and the Confessional in the Established Church.”

-In 1908 he bought Guisachan House and its huge deer estate in Glen Affric from Baron Tweedsmouth.
+In 1908, he bought Guisachan House and its huge deer estate in Glen Affric from Baron Tweedsmouth.
 His widow put the estate on the market in 1919 after his death.